 - Westchester County

 Transportation is provided each and every school day.
-We also provide late busses for students who wish to participate in after-s chool programming (night seder, athletics, clubs, studying, etc.) in order to alleviate the burden on parents who would otherwise need to carpool.
-These busses travel to various communities (depending on the night), departing the school at 8:30 PM.
-Non–dorm students also have the opportunity to stay over, on occasion, in the dormitory with permission and when space allows.
+We also provide late buses for students who wish to participate in after-school programming (night seder, athletics, clubs, studying, etc.) in order to alleviate the burden on parents who would otherwise need to carpool.
+These buses travel to various communities (depending on the night), departing the school at 8:30 pm.
+Non-dorm students also have the opportunity to stay over, on occasion, in the dormitory with permission and when space allows.

 The Warmth of a Yeshiva High School...

 - Class sizes range from 6 to 25 students

 - Average class size is 17.5

 - Unlimited access to YU’s Main Beis Midrash